 This adorable town is an epitome of nature’s beauty.
-To travel here, you will need to cover an approximate distance of 584, 1,898, 2,102, 2,754 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
-Check out the details how you can reach Chamba by the following means of transportation.
+To travel here, you will need to cover an approximate distance of 1,898, 2,102, 2,754 km from Mumbai, Kolkata, and Bengaluru respectively.
+Check out the details on how you can reach Chamba by the following means of transportation.

-The nearest airport is the Pathankot Airport (IXP) located about 100-110 km away.
+The nearest airport is the Pathankot Airport (IXP).
 It is responsible for serving only national flights and is spread over an area of about 75 acres.
 To reach here, it is suggested to take connecting flights from Delhi and Chandigarh.
 For instance, from Delhi, you will need to board Air India flights from Indira Gandhi International Airport (DEL).
 After deboarding your flight, you will need to cover the remaining distance by some means of public transport.

-The nearest train station is also the Pathankot Railway Station (PTK) situated 100-120 km away.
+The nearest train station is also the Pathankot Railway Station (PTK).
 It is situated at an elevation of 331 metres and connects nearby regions.
 From the station, you will need to cover the remaining distance by some means of public transportation.

 You can also consider travelling to Chamba via well-maintained roadways and networks.
 Depending upon your location, you can easily book interstate/private buses.
 Also, state-run taxis are readily available from nearby regions.
 And depending upon your convenience, you can also take your own vehicle.